faytfy/so-arm101-build/README.md

 ## What This Is

 I'm not a robotics engineer.
-I work in developer experience and wanted to physics AI.
+I work in developer experience and wanted to learn physics AI.
 I prompted Claude to design a structured course tailored to my level, and this repo is the result — every session guide, handout, troubleshooting log, and evaluation result from the 5-day build.

 **The prompt that started it all:**